Romeyn Beck Hough: Recognition

 Hough's botanical work was widely acclaimed in his time.
 In 1908 he won the Elliott Cresson Gold Medal for his contribution to the understanding and uses of American woods, and American Woods won the top prizes at the 1889 Exposition Universelle in Paris, the 1893 World's Columbian Exposition in Chicago, the 1901 Pan-American Exposition in Buffalo, the 1904 Louisiana Purchase Exposition in St. Louis, and the 1909 Alaska–Yukon–Pacific Exposition in Seattle.

 Reviews of American Woods described it as "one of the most valuable contributions to the literature of forestry" and "absolutely without rival".
-In 2002, it was republished by Taschen under the title The Woodbook, compiled by Klaus Ulrich Leistikow including a selection of lithographs of some trees' leaves and berries by Charles Sprague Sargent.
+In 2002, it was republished by Taschen under the title Romeyn B. Hough.
+The Woodbook.
+The Complete Plates, compiled by Klaus Ulrich Leistikow including a selection of lithographs of some trees' leaves and berries by Charles Sprague Sargent.

 For antiquarian booksellers American Woods is "one of the most sought-after sets of the 20th century".
 In 2000 art auction house Christie's sold a complete set for $92,100.